 Whether you're already an expert traveler or you just want to travel like one, these 10 tips will help you along the way.
-And we have more to come, which I will post as a Part Two in an upcoming column.
+And once you've checked out these, don't miss more advice in Part Two.

 New Jersey lawyer and frequent traveler Karl Piirimae offered the following advice for backing up any documents that would be catastrophic to lose, such as your passport, travel insurance policy, itinerary confirmations, scans of your credit cards and more: "Important documents should always be on a flash drive on your person; for overseas travel include a PDF copy of the face page of your passport."